 Of course, every customer is different.
 But you can't create a customer journey map for every single one—and you don't need to.
 Instead, you can segment your audience and then create customer personas.
 Then you only need to create a map for each persona.

-And making separate maps for each persona is key.
+Making separate maps for each persona is key.
 One of our clients was focused on two personas that were formed from their two main segments: stay-at-home moms and retirees.
 When they added a third persona, college students, they didn't create a new map.
 In doing so, they neglected to consider the role social media played in college students' early phases.
 This created a blind spot, and when we suggested they create another customer journey map for this third persona, it all became clear.

 The benefits of customer journey mapping